 The forest products industry is the nation’s leading producer and user of carbon-neutral renewable biomass energy.
 This bioenergy is created by burning manufacturing residuals from the trees grown to create paper and wood products.

-Paper and wood products manufacturing facilities account for 62 percent of the renewable biomass energy consumed by all manufacturing sectors, most of which is derived from manufacturing residuals.
-This process is among the most efficient in the world, using materials that would otherwise be waste to create both thermal and electrical energy, commonly referred to as combined heat and power, or cogeneration, technology.
+Paper and wood products manufacturing facilities account for 62 percent of the renewable biomass energy consumed by all manufacturing sectors, most of which is derived from leftover materials not used in the production process like tree limbs, bark, and liquid biomass.

-Government mandates and incentives distort the market for woody biomass raw materials and should be avoided.
+- Government mandates and incentives that distort the market for raw material should be avoided.

-- Similarly, AF&PA opposes any definition of biomass that includes municipal solid waste that does not specifically exclude commonly-recycled materials, because these policies risk diverting paper that would otherwise be recycled into new products to being burned for energy.
+The definition of biomass that includes municipal solid waste should specifically exclude commonly-recycled materials, because these policies risk diverting paper from being recycled into new products to being burned for energy.